St. Joseph’s Institution Junior

 Check Out Other Primary Schools In Singapore Below:

-1. Admiralty Primary School
+1. Singapore Chinese Girls’ Primary School

 4. Alexandra Primary School